Skip to content

 4. Publishing Messages

-Connectors that support message subscription generally also support publishing (publish) messages.
+Connectors that support message subscription generally also support publishing messages.

-For publishing messages, see the corresponding connector object API in the Development Guide / Connector Object API, which is generally in the form of .publish(topic, message).
+For publishing messages, see the Development Guide / Connector Object API for the corresponding connector object API, which is generally in the form of .publish(topic, message).

 5. Task Records of Message Handler Functions